MilindShekhawat/TaskTracker/README.md

 1. First of all, go to `applications.properties` and setup your username and password of your postgreSQL database.
 There is no need to create a database as the application does it itself.
-The application creates a database tasktracker with following attributes.
+The application creates a database tasktracker with the following attributes.

 ```
   |    id    |  title  |  description  | due_date  |